pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 ```

 **Why are there two different commands to create a property and set its value?**
 Because there are two different security levels with permissions.
-Those users who are able to change the value of a property with `property.put` not always have the permission to create a new property using `property.schema.put`.
-Having two commands allows it to differentiate in a pipeline what a user can do since in PIPEFORCE any command can have assigned different permissions.
+Those users who are able to change the value of a property with `property.put`, not always have the permission to create a new property using `property.schema.put`.
+Having two commands allows it to differentiate in a pipeline what a user can do, since in PIPEFORCE any command can have assigned different permissions.

 ### Using the CLI